 The clocks have changed, temperatures have dropped and the dark nights have closed in.
 With this comes greater fire risks, as people start using electric heaters, light candles and cook more hot food.
 Please follow our advice to keep safe this winter.

-Take time over the winter months to check on older relatives and neighbours, as they are at greater risk from fire.
+Take time over the winter months to telephone older relatives and neighbours to check they have a working smoke alarm.

 It’s always important to have working smoke alarms in your home.
 Test them once a week, or ask someone to test them for you.
 Only remove batteries when replacing them.